PeernetOfficial/Abstraction/blog.md

+---
-# Peernet: An easy way to extend p2p capabilities to your go program"
+title: "Peernet: An easy way to extend p2p capabilities to your go program"
+publishDate: 2022-12-11
+authors: ["akilan-selvacoumar"]
+---

 Today we are going to explore [Peernet](https://peernet.org) a p2p protocol designed for file sharing.
 But the main objective being simple to use and powerful at the same time.
-Out of personal experience extending regular application with p2p capabilities has always been a nightmare.
+Out of my personal experience extending regular application with p2p capabilities,this has always been a nightmare.
 The standard problems would be how do I talk to nodes behind NAT, how do I discover nodes in a p2p network etc...
 If you ask the current community of go developers, IPFS would be considered as the standard solution.
-When building my initial project [p2prc](https://github.com/Akilan1999/p2p-rendering-computation) I did consider trying to extend it with IPFS.
+When building my initial project [p2prc](https://github.com/Akilan1999/p2p-rendering-computation), I did consider trying to extend it with IPFS.
 The end result was that it was easier writing your own p2p network than extending IPFS with Libp2p (This was a huge nightmare in my case).
 Encountering Peernet did checkmark most of the reasons for a good protocol to extend go applications with p2p capabilities.
-Peernet is an amazing well abstracted p2p network which utilizes UDT to transfer files which support of UPNP and UDP hole punching to support talking to nodes behind NAT.
+Peernet is an amazing well abstracted p2p network which utilizes [UDT](https://udt.sourceforge.io) to transfer files with the support of UPNP and UDP hole punching to support talking to nodes behind NAT.
 There are even more nice features such as a clean decentralized search etc...

 ## Steps to get stated